joseantonio11/Getting-Cleaning-Data/COURSE-PROJECT/README.md

 # Getting and Cleaning Data - Course Project

-This is the course project for the Getting and Cleaning Data Coursera course.
+Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+# Overview
+This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent analysis.
+A full description of the data used in this project can be found at [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+### Project Summary
+The following is a summary description of the project instructions

-The R script, `run_analysis.R`, does the following:
+You should create one R script called `run_analysis.R` that does the following.

 1. Download the dataset if it does not already exist in the working directory
 2. Load the activity and feature info